kawen25/Projects_Kailey_Wen/README.md

 ### NMAR Analysis

-Our `CUSTOMERS.AFFECTED` column has 443 missing values.
+The `CUSTOMERS.AFFECTED` column has 443 missing values.
 I believe that the missingness mechanism is most likely NMAR.
 The reason behind this is that those collecting the data might be less likely to record or report the numbers of customers affected if that value was smaller.

 By incorporating additional data sources or variables that explain the missingness mechanism, we can potentially make the missingness of the "Customers Affected" column missing at random (MAR) and address biases in the dataset.
 An additional column that indicates official outage severity metrics would be helpful in explaining the missingness in `CUSTOMERS.AFFECTED` If a specific outage was particularly insignificant in severity, this could explain why `CUSTOMERS.AFFECTED` might have missing values as less severe outages would be less important to report on.
 There are several columns in the dataset that can imply severity (duration, demand loss) but upon analysis those columns are not strongly correlated and can't serve as the sole determining factor of severity.